jasb3110/CalibR/README.md

 |:--:|
 |*Table.
 Input table of Mejillones core (Guiñez et al. 2014)*|

 After that, you can look at the format of the outcome plots.
 Axis x is a range of calibrated age and axis y is the density probability of calibration.
-The black line means the maximum probability calibrated age, the green line median means the median calibrated age and the gray line means the mean calibrated age.
+The black, green, and gray lines mean the maximum probability, median, and mean calibrated age, respectively.
+Also, the blue and red lines mean calibration´s limit according to One standard deviation (one sigma: 68%). sigma value can be changed if you would.

 |[![Plot.](calout/mejillones/Core%20mejillones%20sample%20on%2018cm.png)](https://github.com/jasb3110/CalibR/blob/b761fbb3f5b69a151fd9a74449f0d9401fd57454/calout/mejillones/Core%20mejillones%20sample%20on%2018cm.png?raw=true)|
 |:--:|